epibayes/labsite/content/learning/projectpublication/_index.md

 If you use the *docs* layout, note that the name of the menu in the front matter should be in the form `[menu.X]` where `X` is the folder name.
 Hence, if you rename the `courses/example/` folder, you should also rename the menu definitions in the front matter of files within `courses/example/` from `[menu.example]` to `[menu.<NewFolderName>]`. -->

 ---
 Take a look at some of the projects we have worked on.
+Read up on our publications to learn more about our research.